annadiarov/AdaptivePELE/README.rst

 - **NVT Equilibration**
     - ``temperatureStepNVTEquilibration``: Increment of temperature during the warm-up in NVT equilibrartion

+        Default: 5 (type ``float``)
     - ``initialTemperatureNVTEquilibration``: Initial temperature at which we start heating the system during NVT equilibrartion

+        Default: 5 (type ``float``)

+- **NPT Equilibration**
+    - ``constraintStepNPTEquilibration``: Reduction of constraints in each in NPT equilibration simulation

+        Default: 0.5 (type ``float``)
+    - ``finalConstraintValueNPTEquilibration``: Target constraint to be reached in NPT equilibration.
+If set to 0, all constraints will be released.

+        Default: 0 (type ``float``)
+    - ``lengthUnconstrainedNPTEquilibration``: Number of steps for to be added to the last NPT simulation, that is the one with constraints ``finalConstraintValueNPTEquilibration``.

+        - Default: 500000 (type ``int``) (1ns)
+        - Warning: In case you have defined a ligand box, the production step might not be equivalent to this unconstrained NPT step, since ligand constraints are defined in the production step.
+This should be checked if someone needs it.
+An easy solution to solve this could be defining the ``finalConstraintValueNPTEquilibration`` to 0.5 or 0.9 instead of 0.
+    - DEPRECATED ``constraintsNPT``: This parameter from the original implementation is no longer used, so I removed it.

 Usage
 -----